Interview questions: Everyone has them.

 4. Who is your role model, and why?

-"The question can reveal how introspective the candidate is about their own personal and professional development, which is a quality I have found to be highly correlated with success and ambition.
+"The question can reveal how introspective the candidate is about personal and professional development, which is a quality I have found to be highly correlated with success and ambition.

 5. What things do you not like to do?